FullStackEmbedded/basura-server/README.md

 ### Running the server
 The following command activates the development server.
 It is not meant for use in production; instead, the Django app should be deployed in a full-fledged web server.

+This starts the development server for experimentation on `localhost`:

     (venv) % python manage.py runserver
-This starts the development server for experimentation on `localhost`.
 However, it won't allow any connections from external machines.
 If you want to access the development server from another machine, first add the host name you want to use (e.g. `basura-server`) to the `ALLOWED_HOSTS` list in `settings.py`.
 Then instruct the development server to listen on the appropriate interfaces for connections, e.g.: